erpin10/CIND820/README.md

 ### Problem Statement
 The initial research question for this study is as follows:
 1. Which measures within the following nursing home quality measure categories significantly affect the outpatient emergency department visit rate from nursing homes for long-stay patients?
-•	Nursing home ownership type
+•	Nursing home ownership type <br>
-•	Bed numbers and occupancy rate
+•	Bed numbers and occupancy rate <br>
-•	Staffing complement and turnover
+•	Staffing complement and turnover <br>
-•	Reported incidents, complaints and citations
+•	Reported incidents, complaints and citations <br>
-•	Long-stay patient quality management rating
+•	Long-stay patient quality management rating <br>
-•	Inspection survey observed deficiencies
+•	Inspection survey observed deficiencies <br>
-•	RAI-MDS 3.0 clinical quality measures
+•	RAI-MDS 3.0 clinical quality measures <br>
-•	COVID-19 Incidence and Death Rate
+•	COVID-19 Incidence and Death Rate <br>
 Additionally, this study will be exploring the use of machine learning for prediction within the domain of nursing home quality.
 Thus, this study has an addition research question as follows:
 2. Through utilization of machine learning techniques, is it possible to predict the outpatient emergency department rate for long-stay patients utilizing long-stay nursing home quality measures?
 ### Data